 ]]>

-The post On the Last Day of HVACTA appeared first on HVACTA.
+The post HVAC Path to New Beginnings appeared first on HVACTA.

 ]]>

 With a high demand for HVAC technicians, now is the time to let the adventure begin.
-On this last day of HVACTA, we are celebrating a new life, new journey.
+This week we are celebrating a new life, new journey, as today is the final day of our six-week workshop.

-The Bureau of Labor Statistics projects that jobs for HVAC technicians will grow by 9% between 2023 and 2033, which is much faster than the average for all occupations.
+The Bureau of Labor Statistics projects that jobs for HVAC technicians will grow by 13% to 15% between 2026 and 2033, which is much faster than the average for all occupations.

 The demand for HVAC service technicians is strong across the nation and is particularly high in states with large populations and warm climates, such as Florida, California, and Texas.
 The industry is also experiencing growth in areas like commercial air conditioning and new technology.

-Let’s take a couple minutes and congratulate this class as they enter a new life, a new journey.
+Let’s take a couple minutes and congratulate this group as they enter a new life, a new journey.

 If you are interested in HVAC as a career option, give me a call and let’s see what we need to do to get you on the path.